Josel099/Calculator_using_javascript/README.md

 # Web Calculator

-This is  a web calculator .
+This is a simple web calculator created using JavaScript, HTML, and CSS.

-Created using  Html,Css,Javascript.
-It perform basic operations addition, link to the web_calculator :  https://josel099.github.io/Web-Calculator-using-javascript/
+## Features

+- Addition, subtraction, multiplication, and division operations
+- Clear button to reset the calculator
+- Responsive design

+## Usage

+To use the calculator, simply enter the first operand, select the operation, enter the second operand, and click on the equals button to see the result.